 As mentioned earlier in this article, tularemia is something that can also infect people.
 Due to its potential for zoonosis (a fancy term for any animal disease that is also communicable to people), tularemia is what is termed a reportable disease.
 This means that human medical doctors and veterinarians alike are required by law to report cases of tularemia to their public health officials and to the CDC.
 This also means that the CDC's website has helpful maps of reported cases from previous years.
 Keep in mind that the CDC maps show reported cases in people, but it is still a good resource for dog owners as it shows dense pockets as well as areas where tularemia is not as common.

 If you live in a hot spot for tularemia, preventing your dog from predating rodents and rabbits can help prevent infections.
-Likewise, wiping paws off after being outside can prevent contamination if your dog were to lick his paws after romping around in the dirt.
+Likewise, keeping your dog on parasite prevention that covers ticks can help reduce risk.
 It's also important for you yourself to practice proper hygiene if you live in a hot spot for tularemia.
 If you have questions about tularemia and your dog, seek out advice from your veterinarian.